aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

 #### High-Level Instructions

-Go back to your browser tab with Wild Rydes running and sign-in again at **/signin**.
+Go back to your browser tab with Wild Rydes running and sign-in again at `/signin`.
 Once signed in, click anywhere on the map to indicate a pickup location, then select the **Request** button to call your ride.

 You should be informed of your unicorn's arrival momentarily.

 ### 4. Enable API Gateway authentication with Cognito User Pools

 #### Background
 Amazon API Gateway can use the JSON Web tokens (JWT) returned by Cognito User Pools to authenticate API calls.
-In this step you'll configure an authorizer for your API to use the user pool you created in [module 1](../1_UserAuthentication).
+In this step, you'll configure an authorizer for your API to use the user pool you created in [module 1](../1_UserAuthentication).

 #### High-Level Instructions
 In the Amazon API Gateway console, create a new Cognito user pool authorizer for your API.
-Configure it with the details of the user pool that you created in the previous module.
-You can test the configuration in the console by copying and pasting the auth token presented to you after you log in via the /signin path of your current website.
+Configure it to use the user pool that you created in the previous module.
+You can test the configuration in the console by copying and pasting the identity token presented to you after you log in via the `/signin` path of your current website.
 Once setup, you will change your application's code to send the proper JSON web token with its API requests to authenticate.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>